heyubobo/heyubobo.github.io/posts/first.md

 Today, I work in Japan in international relations.
 My job sometimes requires me to deal with difficult political issues and even to push back against my own government's position when I believe it is being unnecessarily harsh toward Japan.
 Over the years, I have become much more open-minded.
 I have learned to understand different perspectives, and I am still learning every day.

-The words my late grandmother spoke to me have become an increasingly solid source of comfort.
-The farther I go in my career—working through complicated international problems and balancing the interests of different stakeholders—the more often I think of her advice.

-Whenever I question myself, I return to her words.
-They remind me to trust my own judgment, stay true to my convictions, and have the courage to become the person I genuinely want to be.
+But the words my late grandmother spoke to me have become an increasingly steady source of comfort.
+The further I go in my career—working through complex international issues and balancing the interests of different stakeholders—the more often I find myself thinking of her advice.
+Whenever I begin to doubt myself, I return to her words.
+They remind me to trust my own judgment, stay true to my convictions, and have the courage to become the person I truly want to be.

-Looking back, that short conversation on Orange Isle may have shaped my life more than either of us could have imagined.
+Looking back, that brief conversation on Orange Isle may have shaped my life far more than either of us could have imagined.
+And Luoguihua will continue to live on—in my memories, and in all the love I carry for her in my heart.